Firebreather-heart/solstice/README.md

 ## Getting Started

-To run the project locally, follow these steps:
+To run the project locally, follow these steps carefully:

 1. Clone the repository:
    ```bash